Glutoblop/DofusLFGDocs/README.md

 <img src="https://raw.githubusercontent.com/Glutoblop/DofusLFGDocs/main/res/Add_Players.gif" width=700>

  When do you want to start your event?
-Using DofusTime to help everyone stay synced.
+Using the `'/register'` command you can specify your current TimeZone relative to UTC.
+You can see your difference between UTC from [HERE](https://www.worldtimeserver.com/current_time_in_UTC.aspx)

 <img src="https://raw.githubusercontent.com/Glutoblop/DofusLFGDocs/main/res/Set_Time.gif" width=700>